akrejcir/vm-console-proxy/docs/api.md

 unexpected change backport

 #### Result
-Result is a JSON object containing the token:
+Result is a JSON object1234 containing the token:
 ```json
 { "token": "eyJhb..." }
 ```